 Ease of Transport

-The Sea to Summit Duffel has an innovative adjustable strap system that adds to the pack's overall versatility.
-The two shoulder straps have removable metal carabiner-style clasps at each that can be attached to any of the 10 different mounting points around the bag, allowing it to be carried briefcase style, like a backpack, or over the shoulder.
+The Sea to Summit Duffel has an innovative adjustable strap system that adds to this pack's overall versatility.
+The two shoulder straps have removable metal carabiner-style clasps at each that can be attached to any of the 14 different mounting points around the bag, allowing it to be carried briefcase style, like a backpack, or over the shoulder.
 The bag can also be hauled via the grab handles when the straps are entirely removed and stowed for air travel.
 While the briefcase-style strap configuration felt a little awkward to handle, we appreciated the versatility of this adjustable design and the ability to remove the straps completely.

 The Patagonia Black Hole has highly adjustable shoulder straps and extended padding, both of which help facilitate comfortable carrying on one shoulder.
-The highly-rated Sea to Summit and the Mountain Hardwear Expedition 100 also include a convenient shoulder sling carry option with adjustable strap systems.
+The highly-rated Sea to Summit and the Mountain Hardwear Expedition also include a convenient shoulder sling carry option with adjustable strap systems.

 If you've traveled to far-flung destinations around the world, you've probably seen your luggage strapped down to some form of transportation.
 During the years of testing for this review, we've had duffels carried by llamas, mules, horses, snowmobiles, motorcycles, campers, small prop planes, and helicopters.
 We've also pulled them ourselves, lashed to a sled deep in the Alaskan wilderness.
 Most of the products in our test group feature robust daisy chains (externally mounted webbing with sewn loops) that are versatile and easy to use to securely attach your duffel to various modes of transportation.
 Other single attachment loops, large grab handles, or permanently affixed shoulder straps are also useful when you need to secure your load.